astronomer/airflow-guides/guides/airflow-branch-operator.md

         d = DummyOperator(task_id='branch_{0}'.format(i))
         for j in range(0, 3):
             m = DummyOperator(task_id='branch_{0}_{1}'.format(i, j))
             d >> m
         branching >> d
 ```

 ![skipped](https://assets2.astronomer.io/main/guides/branching.png)

 The DAG will proceed based on the output of the function passed in.

-**Note:** You **cannot** have an empty path when skipping tasks - the `skipped` state will apply to all tasks immediately donwstream of whatever task is skipped.
+> Note: You can't have an empty path when skipping tasks - the `skipped` state will apply to all tasks immediately downstream of whatever task is skipped.
 Depending on your use case, it may make sense to add a DummyOperator downstream of a task that can be skipped before the branches from the `BranchPythonOperator` meet.

 Under the hood, the `BranchPythonOperator` simply inherits the PythonOperator: